kiraleos/nfa2dfa/README.md

 0 1 0
 1 1 2
 ```
+The output file is a DFA described in the same way as the input file.
+Some of the DFA's state's names are a concatenation of the NFA's state's names.
+For example, `01` is a valid DFA state name.

 #### Disclaimer
 This was made in one day for a university course.
 Don't expect high quality code.